aldenparker/nixosConfig/README.md

 # SNOWMAN
 Welcome to my nixOS configuration.
-The premise behind the "snowman" architecture is that all modules are loaded in by the flake and then all custom modules are configured under the snowman namespace.
-The file structure goes like this:
+The reason behind the name, "snowman" is because it is a structured (snow)flake used to manage all of my machines.
+The structure relys on nixos and home-manager at the core, so you need to use both of these to get the entire value.
+Below is a quick overview of the file structure:

 ```
 /
   flake.nix
   flake.lock
   secrets.json
-  templates/
+  templates/ # Templates used for making new nix files
     module.nix
     ...
   modules/
     default.nix
     nixos/
       default.nix
-      packages/
+      packages/ # Individual packages with base configuration
         pkg-module.nix
         ...
-      bundles/
+      bundles/ # Bundles of multiple packages and services
         bundle-module.nix
         ...
-      services/
+      services/ # Non user facing services or platforms
         service-module.nix
-        ...
-      overlays/
-        overlay-module.nix
         ...
     home-manager/
       default.nix